West Lancashire Railway: Expansion, bankruptcy and take-over

-It also sponsored the Liverpool, Southport and Preston Junction Railway, opened in 1887 to provide greater access to Liverpool (in competition with its rival the Lancashire and Yorkshire Railway) and in an attempt to forge a commercial alliance with the Manchester, Sheffield and Lincolnshire Railway.
+The WLR also sponsored the Liverpool, Southport and Preston Junction Railway, opened in 1887 to provide greater access to Liverpool (in competition with its rival the Lancashire and Yorkshire Railway) and in an attempt to forge a commercial alliance with the Manchester, Sheffield and Lincolnshire Railway.
 At one time the line featured as a potential alternative route to Blackpool.
 The line was never successful and its construction bankrupted the West Lancashire Railway.
 Finally in 1897 the two railways were taken over by their competitor, the Lancashire and Yorkshire Railway.

 Up to the take-over, the WLR used its own stations at each terminus.
 These were Central station in Southport and Fishergate Hill in Preston.
 The new owners built a west-to-north connecting chord at Whitehouse Junction which enabled them to redirect all of the WLR passenger trains into their own Preston (ELR) Station.
 Likewise at the Southport end, passenger trains were rerouted into the adjacent Chapel Street Station.
 Both WLR termini became goods depôts with that at Preston seeing occasional passenger use when it played host to special services during the Preston Guild.